pderichs/kalkulator/README.md

 ## DONE

+- FEAT: Search (maybe a non modal dialog which lists the matching cell locations)
 - FEAT: Extend cell reference function with additional parameter to reference a cell on another sheet
 - FEAT: Add possibility to add or remove sheets
 - FEAT: defun (with newly added lambda support, this should be doable now)